 Today is a different era.
 Two major differences exist today that have not existed at any other time in the history of Jewish persecution.
 They are the reasons why I believe that history will not repeat itself, and that a new destiny awaits the Jewish people, and indeed the entire world.

 The first difference is that today, we have the State of Israel.
-In 2020, there is a Jewish State with one of the greatest armies in the world.
+In 2023, there is a Jewish State with one of the greatest armies in the world.
 For the first time in 2,000 years, the Jewish people live as an independent nation in our homeland.
-The establishment of Israel in 1948 was a game-changer for the Jewish people.
+The establishment of Israel, 75 years ago in 1948, was a game-changer for the Jewish people.
 We have a place of refuge and the ability to defend ourselves.
 Moreover, Israel has a strong economy and innovative technology, and we are making great contributions to the global community.

 Our Christian Friends

 The second difference today is that for the first time in history, the Jewish people have friends.
 There are millions of Christians around the world who not only stand with Israel in their hearts, but stand up for Israel, speak up for Israel, and work in so many ways to ensure Israel’s safety and survival.
 For the first time, Jews do not stand alone.
 We have Christian friends who have proven time and again that they will not desert us in our time of need.
 From security needs, political support, humanitarian aid, and prayer on our behalf, our Christian friends have blessed Israel immeasurably.

 This year on International Holocaust Memorial Day, as we proclaim “Never Again,” let us remember that this phrase depends largely on us.
 With God’s help, light will overcome the darkness that threatens us all.
 But God depends on us to be His agents of light.
 It is our job to shine the light of His love and illuminate our world with justice.
 And let us pray for the day when we will turn our swords into ploughshares and all of mankind will live together in peace.